-Many proactive steps you can take for better health are to get enough rest, exercise often, eat healthy foods, and make sure you are getting your vitamins and minerals.
-These are just a few things you can do to have better control over your own health.
+Proactive steps you can take for better health are to get enough rest, exercise often, eat healthy foods, and make sure you are getting your vitamins and minerals.
+These are just a few things you can do to have better control over your health.

-Mental health is something that can have an effect on living longer.
+Mental health is something that can affect longevity.
 This is because not taking care of yourself can have very bad side effects.
 Even our mental state can have a huge impact on our physical health, either giving us a boost or weighing us down.